frconor-ebook/meditations/_posts/2025-03-28-the-pharisee-and-the-publican.md

 Christ\'s life on earth was one continual prayer.
 Prayer was the life of His soul.
 His whole life was prayer.
 We have to ask Our Lord that we might grow in this mysterious but real dialogue with God.

-The Catechism of the Catholic Church, in one of its headings, has a title that says, "The Battle of Prayer."
+The C*atechism of the Catholic Church*, in one of its headings, has a title that says, "The Battle of Prayer."
 You have to work at it; you have to fight for it.
 But it\'s a great goal to fight for.

 We know that the devil will go all out to prevent us from becoming that sort of prayer or from having those times of silence.